 Questions and Answers – Getting a Neurostimulator

-How will my doctor know if I am a candidate for neurostimulation?
+How will my doctor know if I am a candidate for spinal cord stimulation?

-Why do I need to take a screening test?
+Why do I need to take a screening trial?

-Your participation in the screening test allows you and your doctor to evaluate whether you are a good candidate for neurostimulation treatment.
-The purpose of the screening test is to determine your response to neurostimulation, if it reduces your chronic pain, if it helps you meet your goals, and whether a neurostimulation system is the right pain treatment for you.
+Your participation in the trial allows you and your doctor to evaluate whether you are a good candidate for spinal cord stimulation.
+The purpose of the trial is to determine your response to neurostimulation, if it reduces your chronic pain, if it helps you meet your goals, and whether a neurostimulation system is the right pain treatment for you.

 The screening test period lasts approximately 3 to 7 days.

 You will have local anesthesia when the leads are placed.
 There may be some occasional discomfort during the procedure and you may have pain at the incision site once the anesthesia wears off.
 You should not have pain or discomfort during the rest of the screening trial period.

 Can I have pain medication during the screening trial?

 Your clinician may reduce or withdraw your oral medication 1 to 2 weeks prior to the trial.
 During the trial, oral medication may be given for breakthrough pain.
 Never stop taking your prescribed pain medication without first consulting your clinician.

 Will I receive the same relief that I get during the screening trial when I receive my permanent neurostimulator?